MRdevX/mrashidi.me/README.md

 ## License

-Copyright (c) 2024 Mahdi Rashidi.
+Copyright (c) 2024 Dee M. Rashidi.
 All rights reserved.

 This source code is provided for educational and demonstration purposes only.
 You may:
 - View and study the code